 Perhaps from the emotional toll of all of the above, or maybe from just the general health issues of living in 16th-century England, Mary seems to have been frequently ill as a child.
 But she overcame whatever had afflicted her, and was trained up in all the skills required of a young Princess: French, Latin, music, dancing, and embroidery.
 By the time she was a teenager, she was described as both lovely in personality as well as in looks.
 Mary was described as one of the most beautiful princesses in Europe of the era.
 While there is some doubt as to what she looked like, we do know reasonably well she shared the same dark red hair as many of the other women of the Tudor dynasty, along with their fair complexion and light eyes.

 When she was ten years old, Mary was brought out to dance and play the lute and clavichord for a visiting delegation from Castile, in a sort of audition to see if they’d agree to betroth her to their son.
-She clearly did well, as a betrothal was soon arranged between her and Charles of Castile.
+She clearly did well, as a betrothal was soon arranged between her and Charles of Castile (the son of Juana “The Mad” of Castile).
 But, shortly after this all got sorted, Mary’s father Henry VII passed away and her brother Henry turned into Henry “yes that one” VIII.
 He married his brother’s widow, Catherine of Aragon, and Mary was delighted to get to hang out with her friend again.
 Then, in 1513, Henry decided to toss out the Castilian marriage contract because he’d found a more advantageous match for Mary.
-Before I tell you who that way, just FYI that he sort of did Mary a favour here as Charles of Castile was a TERRIBLE husband to his eventual bride, Catherine of Aragon’s sister Juana “The Mad”.

 Eventually Henry VIII figured out who would be the most convenient person for Mary to marry, and that was the fifty-three-year-old, gout-ridden French King, Louis XII.
 Just so we’re keeping track, although Mary has by now lived through so much trauma you’d think she was like thirty-five at least, in fact she was at this point seventeen.
 And more than that, she was also already in love with someone more age appropriate, and that was her brother’s BFF Charles Brandon (played by Henry Cavill on The Tudors, so we all have a visual in mind for how and why Mary was so determined to get a ring on it).
 She had always been close with Henry, and explained to him that she wanted to marry for love to a man who wasn’t a royal.
 And Henry, as much as he adored his little sister, was like, “That’s not how any of this works” because it was still a few decades away from him inventing a whole new national religion so he, himself, could marry for love.